0xVaibhav11/new-safescan/README.md

 We have to change the project structure and ui, but it was conflicting with the main repo.
 So we decided to make a child repo and work on it.

-After finishing the work we will merge it with the main repo.

 ### Parent Repo: [ SafeScan: https://github.com/Trymbakmahant/SafeScan](https://github.com/Trymbakmahant/SafeScan)